 The Underpass: Immersive Multimedia Work-in-Progress Explores Use of Video Game Technology to Train and Rehabilitate Soldiers

-A collaboration between leading guest professionals, Georgetown theater faculty and students, innovative workshop showing runs Nov.
+A collaboration between leading guest professionals, Georgetown theater faculty and students, an innovative workshop showing runs Nov.
 19 and 20 at GU’s Davis Performing Arts Center

 October 28, 2010 — Washington, D.C. — Georgetown University’s Theater and Performance Studies Program presents a workshop showing of The Underpass, a fictional, multimedia work-in-progress based on research into the use of video games and virtual reality environments to both train soldiers for battle, and in experimental rehabilitation of those who return with post-traumatic stress disorder, notably through the use of the virtual reality program “Virtual Iraq.”
 Written by Christine Evans, a Harvard faculty member known for her explosive work including plays about the suffering war inflicts (such as Trojan Barbie, Mothergun), the piece will be performed on Friday and Saturday, November 19 and 20 at 8 p.m. at the Davis Performing Arts Center’s Gonda Theatre.
 Evans’ work has been praised for its “powerful visuals and wrenching personal drama” (Oakland Tribune).
 Joseph Megel, who returns to Georgetown where he previously staged Jim Grimsley’s Dream Boy and Sister Helen Prejean’s The Death of Innocents, directs this groundbreaking play, featuring interactive video design by Jared Mezzocchi.